Chat with Papers

 Edited

 The Chat with Papers feature helps you get to the heart of your research questions quickly, just as if you were chatting with the author(s) of the paper(s)!
 It's a powerful tool that uses natural language to generate insights from a single paper or a diverse body of papers.
-Chat with up to 8 papers at a time on Elicit Plus or 4 papers at a time as a free user.
+Chat with up to 8 papers at a time with a paid Elicit subscription or 4 papers at a time as a free user.

 Chat enables you to: